 Sleeping with wet hair extensions

 Do yourself and your extension technician a favour and do not fall asleep before your hair extensions have fully dried.
 Your hair is at its weakest when it is wet, so when you go to sleep with your hair wet or damp the roots can become intertwined, and will dry that way.
 Over time this will cause matting, because your bonds will becoming tangled.
 For you, this will mean a longer, and more painful maintenance appointment as your extension technician will have to spend a lot of time detangling (a lot of girls charge by the hour too.)
-As gentle as she is, there will be pain to you and breakage to your hair.

 Conditioning your scalp

 Another common mistake is over conditioning; rather, conditioning the bond and scalp area.
 After your extensions are installed, feel free to wash it normally, but you must remember to only condition from the mid lengths to the ends.
 If you put conditioner on the bonds they will break down faster, product will begin to buildup in the bonds, and the extensions will fall out easier since they’ve been lubricated.
 This also includes putting oil right on the bond area.

 Brushing too rough